nerkyzas157/Domain-chatbot/README.md

 * **Domain Suggestions Agent**
     Set up on GPT-4.1 for it's attention to prompt details.
     Suggests 3–5 alternative domains based on a keywords.
-    Uses one MCP tool to chech generated domain availability:
+    Uses one MCP tool to check generated domain availability:
     * Global Availability Check Tool → checks if the full domain (like example.com ) is available globally through Hostinger or WhoisJSON API.

 * **Routing Agent**